Essential Survey Equipment

 A surveyor needs to hammer pegs and stakes into the ground, but also needs to show others where these assets are.

 A long stream of flagging tape tied to the top of the peg notifies people of the type of service the peg indicates.
-Colours of flagging tape are coded to particular services, and it is generally accepted on most job sites that Pink flagging will indicate a lot boundary peg is nearby, while Red may indicate sewer underfoot, and green indicates the position a wall may need to be built.
+Colours of flagging tape are coded to particular services, and it is generally accepted on most job sites that pink flagging will indicate a lot boundary peg is nearby; red may indicate a sewer underfoot; and green indicates the position a wall may need to be built.